 This summer we have only utilized free marketing (Instagram/Facebook/Reddit posts).
 We have not done any paid advertising yet as we are waiting for fall to hit as that is peak purchasing season for boots.

-Laura Garcia Perdomo (from Paterna, España) started zapato FEROZ about 6 years ago.
+Laura Garcia Perdomo (from Paterna, España) started zapato FEROZ over 6 years ago.

 Hello, my name is Lau García and I am the shoemaker, co-founder, and CEO of Zapato FEROZ, a children's footwear company that respects children's feet.
 I and my partner Héctor, are at the forefront of this brand that seeks to offer the best footwear for babies and children so that their feet are protected, healthy and at the same time enjoying the sensation of going barefoot.

 Blake Barash (from Newport Beach, CA, USA) started B Street Shoes 11 years ago.

 My name is Blake Barash, owner of B Street Shoes.
 I’m a custom shoe painter located in Orange County, CA. People know me for my custom painted Nikes, Jordans, and football cleats for NFL players.

 8. Stonz ($3M/year)